Comparison

 A football-only app that gets you to the score and the table quickly, with an ad-free option and no account needed.

-Best for deep match data
+Best for the most granular data

 FotMob